ChinweIjy1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-Add a script that adds execute permission to the owner of the file hello 6-Add a script that execute multiple permission
 7-Add a script that allows all to execute
+8-Add a script that gives permission to only users